The eyes of Texas are upon you all the live long day!

 I may be from the Midwest, but I always had my heart set on going to the University of Texas at Austin.

 Both of my parents went there, and I grew up hearing stories about the fun they had on campus, watching football games on the weekends, and attending alumni reunions.
-From the day I could walk until the day my dad hired the moving company to help me move down after high school, I have been a true Texas Longhorns fan, through and through.
+From the day I could walk until the day my dad hired movers to help me move down after high school, I have been a true Texas Longhorns fan, through and through.

 What’s not to love?
 Between the school’s rich football history, the unbelievable ambition of the team, and the electric atmosphere at games, this school has what it takes to make a lifelong fan of anyone!